How I Became an Artist

 you haven't painted individual leaves of trees or pebbles on the beach, don't put in noses, eyes and ears, hats or

 especially with smaller background figures.
-These features are are almost always painted too detailed for the rest of
+These features are almost always painted too detailed for the rest of the

 distant figures in a landscape.
 They are like the individual leaves and pebbles.
 If you can avoid it, don't Don't paint